percona/psmysql-docs/docs/glossary.md

 ## Tech Preview

 A tech preview item can be a feature, a variable, or a value within a variable.
 Before using this feature in production, we recommend that you test restoring production from physical backups in your environment and also use an alternative backup method for redundancy.
 A tech preview item is included in a release for users to provide feedback.
 The item is either updated, released as [general availability(GA)](#general-availability-ga), or removed if not useful.
 The functionality can change from tech preview to GA.

+## Telemetry

+Telemetry automatically collects usage data from software to understand how users interact with it.

+## Uninstall Component

+A way to remove a specific component or functionality within a software package.

+## Universally Unique Identifier (UUID)

+A unique identifier used to ensure no two entities share the same ID.

 ## XtraDB